merzouk/memoryDataBase/README.md

 use-cases contains the services of the project

-La configuration dans le fichier xml, elle contient deux sources de données 'test' and 'memory'
+The configuration in the xml file, it contains two data sources 'test' and 'memory'

 The tests concerned the Dao and service.